 What else is interesting?
 In patients with eating disorders, specifically Anorexia Nervosa, there are apparent changes to the gut microbiome.
 Namely, a decrease in bacterial diversity (1).
 Even after treatment for an eating disorder, symptoms of functional digestive disorders often remain present (2).

 Traditionally, nutritional therapy is the first line of treatment for digestive discomfort.
 This involves the practice of elimination diets to identify the problematic origins of the discomfort.
 But eliminating any one type of food or food group can be detrimental to a dancer who is either on the road to recovery from an eating disorder or on the journey towards healing their relationship with food.
+And according to a 2018 meta-analysis, there is evidence supporting a gluten-free diet for IBS.
 Therefore, solely relying on the elimination of various foods to *hopefully* “treat” the discomfort might not be the solution.
 Additionally, we must weigh the risks associated with the stress of disordered eating and its potential impact on exacerbating symptoms.

 Don’t Confuse Fullness with Bloat